mozilla/MozDef/docs/source/alert_development_guide.rst

         ])
         ...

-In essence this code will tell MozDef to query the collection of events for messages timestamped within 20 minutes (from time of query execution) and to look for events which are of category "helloworld" which also have a source IP address.
+This code tells MozDef to query the collection of events for messages timestamped within 20 minutes from time of query execution which are of category "helloworld" and also have a source IP address.
 If you're pumping events into MozDef odds are you don't have any which will be tagged as "helloworld".
 You can of course create those events, but lets assume that you have events tagged as "syslog" for the moment.
 Change the TermMatch line to
 ::